18 Best Edge Computing Companies In 2025

 The new enhanced IoT processors combine Efficient-cores and Performance-cores to improve single-thread throughput, task management, and multithread throughput.
 They are designed to support advanced analytics and real-time AI at the edge with plenty of options that balance performance and power.

-Intel’s Optane Solid State Drives distributes edge data to AI pipelines in real-time, while Optane persistent memory powers low-latency data transfer.
+Intel’s Optane Solid State Drives distribute edge data to AI pipelines in real-time, while Optane persistent memory powers low-latency data transfer.

 Intel Hardware and Technologies for Edge Devices